 How are western and eastern monarchs different?

 Western and eastern monarch butterflies are genetically the same species.
 However, while eastern monarchs breed east of the Rocky Mountains and travel up to 3,000 miles to central Mexico during the winter, western monarchs breed west of the Rocky Mountains and make a shorter migration to the California coast to overwinter.

 Though both populations are in need of conservation actions, western monarchs are at a greater risk of extinction than eastern monarchs.
 This is because of a variety of factors, including increased development, vast farming areas, and the use of pesticides which have caused the loss of milkweed habitat along their migratory routes.
 Serious drought in the western US caused a decline in nectaring plants and milkweed habitat.
 Massive wildfires may play a part in the decline also.
 As populations become smaller, “ordinary” environmental variation can cause a population to drop below a point from which extinction is inevitable unless extraordinary measures are taken (Pelton, EM, et. al., 2019).

 Why don’t I see monarchs where I used to?

 The western monarch overwintering population has reached its lowest level ever recorded—less than 1% of historic population.
 Whether or not you will see monarchs depends on the time of year, the migration status of the entire western population, and any changes to the habitat.

 1. Protect and manage California overwintering sites.

-2. Restore breeding and migratory habitat in California.
+2. Restore breeding and migratory habitat in the western United States.

 3. Protect monarchs and their habitat from pesticides.

-4. Protect, manage and restore summer breeding and fall migration monarch habitat outside of California.
+4. Protect, manage and restore summer breeding and fall migration monarch habitat in the western United States.